 Only calibration parameters that are sensitive to measured data (Bandurraga and Bodvarsson 1999, Section 5) were adjusted during the calibration of rock properties.
 Model parameters that were estimated include matrix permeability, the matrix van Genuchten α parameter (van Genuchten 1980, pp. 892 to 893), the fracture van Genuchten α parameter, and the active fracture model parameter (Liu et al. 1998; SNL 2007c, Section 6.3.2).
-These parameters were calibrated for the model hydrogeologic units shown in Table 2.3.2-8, except the zeolitic portion of the CHn unit, for which perched properties are developed in the perched-water calibration (SNL 2007a, Sections 6.2.2.2 and 6.2.3), although in some cases, a common parameter value is estimated for groups of layers (SNL 2007c, Section 6.3.1).
+These parameters were calibrated for the model hydrogeologic units shown in Table 2.3.2-8; properties for the zeolitic portion of the CHn unit are developed in the perched-water calibration (SNL 2007a, Sections 6.2.2.2 and 6.2.3).
+In some cases, a common parameter value is estimated for groups of layers (SNL 2007c, Section 6.3.1).